Margaret Minnicks is an online writer who writes about the royal family.

 Extra Shoulder Pad

-You have probably never noticed, but one of the queen's shoulders is higher than the other.
-To get a balanced look, she always wears an extra pad in her clothes on the lower shoulder.
-Who knew?
+One of the queen's shoulders was higher than the other.
+To get a balanced look, she always wore an extra pad in her clothes on the lower shoulder.

 Weights in Hems

-To keep her clothes from being blown in the wind and showing something embarrassing, weights are sewn into the hem of the queen's garments.
+To keep her clothes from being blown in the wind and showing something embarrassing, weights were sewn into the hem of the queen's garments.

-The queen's dress size has always been a secret.
-Only her staffers know the size of her clothes.
+The queen's dress size was always kept a secret.
+Only her staffers knew the size of her clothes.
 Her clothes are handmade, so she doesn't need to pick a size from a rack in the store anyway.
-Her outfits are cut and shaped to match a mannequin made the exact size of the queen's body.
+Her outfits were cut and shaped to match a mannequin that was the exact size of the queen's body.

 12-Person Wardrobe Staff

-The queen has 12 people on her wardrobe staff to make sure she looks great while on official business.
-Included in the wardrobe staff are three dressmakers, a milliner and four dressers whose job it is to help the queen get dressed and undressed.
-All 12 people are not needed for smaller events.
+The queen had 12 people on her wardrobe staff to make sure she looked great while on official business.
+Included in the wardrobe staff were three dressmakers, a milliner, and four dressers whose job was to help the queen get dressed and undressed.

 Say Yes to the Dress

-The queen's clothes are made with zippers instead of buttons whenever possible.
-It is easier and saves time to zip and unzip rather than to button and unbutton during several changes in a day.
-This also helps her change clothes without disturbing her hair or makeup.
+The queen's clothes were made with zippers instead of buttons whenever possible.
+It was easier and saved time to zip and unzip rather than it was to button and unbutton during several changes in a day.
+This also helped her change clothes without disturbing her hair and makeup.

-Angela Kelly has been the senior dressmaker since 1993.
-She allows Queen Elizabeth to be quite involved in the clothes that are made for her.
-The queen picks the fabric and approves all sketches.
+Angela Kelly had been the senior dressmaker since 1993.
+She allowed Queen Elizabeth to be quite involved in the clothes that were made for her.
+The queen picked the fabric and approved all sketches.

-One fitting session usually lasts half a day.
-To save time, up to five outfits are fitted at each session.
+One fitting session usually lasted half a day.
+Up to five outfits were fitted at each session.

-People want to know what Queen Elizabeth does with all those clothes.
-She tends to wear her leisure clothes until they are no longer useful to her or anyone else.
-If more life is left in the clothes, they are sometimes handed down to others.
+The monarch would wear her leisure clothes until they were no longer useful to her or anyone else.
+If more life was left in her garment, they were sometimes handed down to others.